 The project is proposing a west facing resident courtyard that is associated with the interior community space.
 The resident courtyard is separated from the public sidewalk by a horizontal board fence and gate and planting areas.
-The courtyard shall include: fixed wood topped benches, tables and chairs, manufactured planters, decorative paving materials, and interesting plantings with many textures and colors.
-The plantings are designed to provide interesting textures, colors and seasonal interest.
-The plantings are also intended to provide privacy for the adjacent residential units.
-Trees are located to provide shade and be visible from interior spaces.
-Tree selection was considered to provide spring flowers, interesting complimentary forms, textures and fall color.
-The space shall have the trees uplighted for interest in the evenings.
-The space will be lighted for safety, while being considerate of light spillage into adjacent residential units.
+The courtyard shall include: benches and tables, varying paving materials, natural boulders, a pavilion and interesting plantings with many textures and colors.